lmjohns3/theanets/docs/training.rst

 if it is applied to a new dataset, it makes lots of mistakes.
 In such a case, the model has essentially memorized the training data at the cost of not being able to *generalize* to new and unseen, yet similar, datasets.
-The risk of overfitting usually increases with the size of the model (as measured by the number of parameters) and decreases with the size of the training dataset.
+The risk of overfitting usually increases with the size of the model and decreases with the size of the training dataset.

-Another heuristic that can prevent models from overfitting on small datasets is based on the observation that "good" parameter values in most models are typically small: large parameter values often indicate overfitting.
+A heuristic that can prevent models from overfitting on small datasets is based on the observation that "good" parameter values in most models are typically
+small: large parameter values often indicate overfitting.

 One way to encourage a model to use small parameter values is to assume that the parameter values are sampled from some prior distribution, rather than assuming